Willis Cummins (candidate)

-Several independent candidates contested the 1977 Ontario provincial election, although none were elected.
-Information about these candidates may be found here.

-Willis Cummins (Oakwood)

-Cummins was 39 years old at the time of the election, and was a part-time teacher with the North York Board of Education.
+Willis Cummins was 39 years old at the time he stood in Oakwood for the 1977 Ontario provincial election, and was a part-time teacher with the North York Board of Education.
 He also described himself as a former journalist for Contrast.
 In 1973, he wrote an article for The Globe and Mail newspaper on emergence of a black film industry in North America.
 He received 170 votes (0.80%), finishing fifth against New Democratic Party incumbent Tony Grande.